hackerhouseparis/abie/README.md

 ## Next steps

-### bootstrap + jquery
-in progress

-* Create UI for 2 vital functions addProposal() and vote()
+* Create basic UI so that users can trigger the following 3 'vital' functions : addProposal(), vote(), and executeProposal()
-* Deploy on mainnet and test in real --> v0.1 release
+* Deploy on mainnet --> v0.1 release
-* Set a 3 ETH bug bounty programme 3 ETH stored in a contract, capped at 5, 1 week vote, voting functions
+* Set a 3 ETH bug bounty programme : a contract holding 3 ETH, capped at 5 ETH, 1 week voting period.

-### JS+Redux+React
-10 ETH for this work

 * Add membership functions triggers in UI
 * Add the setDelegate() function trigger in UI
 * v1 release